basharulalammazu/basharulalammazu/README.md

 ## 👋 Hey there!
 I'm Basharul Alam Mazu
 # 💫 About Me:

-"I'm a Computer Science and Engineering student, passionate about developing machine learning models for real-time decision-making and crafting insightful dashboards with tools like Tableau and Power BI..
+I'm a Computer Science and Engineering student, passionate about developing machine learning models for real-time decision-making and crafting insightful dashboards with tools like Tableau and Power BI..

 ### 💡 Fun Fact:
 I proudly call myself smartly lazy - always finding the most efficient way to get things done.
 Automation is my secret weapon!